saranramesh03/strudl/README.md

 # strudl
-An app that encourages travelers to explore Vienna, Austria by providing a quest interface and a shrouded map.
+An app that encourages travelers to explore Vienna, Austria by providing a quest interface and ability to take postcards.